CUBRID/cubrid-backup-api/README.md

 |compress|perform data compression to the backup data</br>&nbsp;&nbsp;0 - no compression (default)</br>&nbsp;&nbsp;1 - compression|
 |db_name|target database name to backup|
 ### CUBRID_RESTORE_INFO
-* This is a struct to can set restore information required to perform cubrid restore
+* A structure that can set required information when requesting a cubrid restore
-* The target database name to restore or the backup level, etc can be set by this
 #### Declaration in the header file
 <pre>
 <code>